๐ก Why This Matters

 In Lesson 1, we talked about the coliving opportunity in theory.
 Now it's time for proof.

 The case studies below are based on real properties in real markets.
-The numbers aren't hypotheticalโthey're what investors are actually achieving right now.
+The numbers aren't hypothetical, they're what investors are actually achieving right now.

 As you read through each one, pay attention to the patterns.
 What makes these deals work?
 How do they compare to traditional rentals?
 What would be possible if you had just one or two properties like these?

-๐ Case Study #1: The Suburban Workhorse
+๐ Case Study #2: The Suburban Workhorse

 The Property